Burgstall-labs/ComfyUI-Humo_Lipsync_Suppress/README.md

 # HuMo Lipsync Suppress

-A ComfyUI custom node for suppressing lip-sync motion in HuMo audio embeddings with a simple boolean toggle.
+A ComfyUI custom node for suppressing lip-sync motion in HuMo audio embeddings with a simple boolean toggle, plus an automatic threshold switcher for intelligent suppression control.

 ## 🎯 Overview

+This package provides two nodes for controlling lip-sync suppression in HuMo-generated character animations:

-This node provides a one-click solution to reduce or eliminate lip/mouth movement in HuMo-generated character animations.
-Perfect for creating characters that react to audio without excessive lip-sync motion.
+1. **HuMo Lipsync Suppress**: A one-click solution to reduce or eliminate lip/mouth movement.
 When enabled, it applies optimized preset band gains to the HuMo audio embeddings.
 When disabled, embeddings pass through unchanged.

+2. **HuMo Audio Threshold Switcher**: Automatically enables suppression based on audio volume.
+Perfect for processing vocal stems that may contain silent segments or residual background noise - the suppressor activates automatically when audio is below a configurable RMS threshold.

 ## ✨ Features